jjzhang166/vuci/README.md

 # How to develop and debug
-First, enter your OpenWrt source directory, and then execute the following commands
+First, enter your build directory of the vuci-ui-base

-	$ cd feeds/vuci/vuci-ui-base/src/
+	$ cd build_dir/target-mipsel_24kc_musl/vuci-ui-base/

-	$ npm install
+Then modify the configuration file according to your own environment.

-Modify the configuration file according to your own environment.
+You may need to modify proxyTable and host.

 	vi config/index.js